tomjoht/tomjoht.github.io/_restapicourse/pubapis_static_site_generators.md

 There isn't any kind of special API reference endpoint formatting here (yet), but the platform is so flexible, you can do anything with it as long as you know HTML, CSS, and JavaScript (the fundamental language of the web.

+Whereas the Swagger, RAML, and API Blueprint REST specifications mainly just produce an interactive API console, with a static site generator, you have a tool for building a full-fledged website.
+With the website, you can include complex navigation, content re-use, translation, PDF generation, and more.

 ## Static site generators give you a flexible web platform

 Static site generators give you a lot of flexibility.
 They're a good choice if you need a lot of flexibility and control over your site.
 You're not just plugging into an existing API documentation framework or architecture.
 You define your own templates and structure things however you want.